Assignment 4: Eclipse, Inheritance, Interface, Collections, and Javadocs

 Eclipse automatically compiles your code every time you save a Java file.
 You'll see red Xs on files that don't compile.
 You won't be able to run those classes or classes that use those uncompiled classes.
 So, you don't need to worry about explicitly compiling; just focus on running the programs.

-You can execute the main
+You can execute the main method of a class using

 a few different approaches: